 Mount Sinai Hospital, New York City

-Mount Sinai Hospital in New York is both one of the most respected medical facilities in the world and also one of the oldest teaching hospitals in the U.S. It was established in 1852, and today it consistently ranks top for more than ten specialties in the U.S. News and World Report ranking of hospitals and medical centers.
+Established in 1852, Mount Sinai Hospital in New York is one of the most respected medical facilities in the world and also one of the oldest teaching hospitals in the U.S. It consistently ranks high for more than ten specialties in the U.S. News and World Report ranking of hospitals and medical centers.
 It is also often ranked as one of the best overall hospitals.

 The hospital is part of the larger Mount Sinai Medical Center, which includes the Icahn School of Medicine at Mount Sinai.
-Through the School of Medicine, Mount Sinai has a Cancer Network.
-It includes a network of cancer care providers, experts, and centers, like the Tisch Cancer Institute and the Mount Sinai Cancer Center.
-Mesothelioma cancer experts here provide patients with the best care and also conduct and lead research and clinical trials.
+Through the School of Medicine, Mount Sinai has a Cancer Network, which includes cancer care providers, experts, and centers, like the Tisch Cancer Institute and the Mount Sinai Cancer Center.
+Mesothelioma cancer experts here provide patients with the best care and also conduct research and clinical trials.

 Facts about Mount Sinai

-Mount Sinai is a large hospital in Manhattan in New York City.
+Mount Sinai is a large hospital in Manhattan.
 The hospital has 1,171 beds for patients, 2,500 physicians working there, and over 1,000 residents, fellows, and interns in training.
 In the most recent U.S. News and World Report ranking of hospitals and medical centers, Mount Sinai was ranked as one of the best for eleven different specialties.
 It has Magnet status for nurses and has been honored with many awards over the years, including a Health Care Innovation Award.
 Mount Sinai was the first hospital in New York to open an emergency room dedicated to geriatric patients.

 The history of Mount Sinai Hospital dates back to 1852 when nine Jewish men representing various charities decided to figure out a way to provide free medical care for poor and underserved Jewish residents of New York.
 They first opened a 45-bed hospital called Jews’ Hospital, on West 28th Street.
 Although it was a Jewish hospital, it did not turn anyone away.